 $0.99 per attendee + 2.99% credit card processing

 $1.59 per attendee + 3.5% credit card processing

 Breakout session management

 The registration experience between RegFox and Eventbrite are vastly different.
 Here are a few things to keep in mind.

-If you browse Eventbrite's events, their page template looks similar to the example on the left.
-RegFox structures your event registration page in a completely different way.
-Here's why the conventional registration template may be less than ideal for your event needs.
+If you browse Eventbrite's events, their page template looks similar to the example.
+Which means you're competing with other events in your area.
+RegFox structures your event registration page in a completely different way, where it's all about you.

 When you host your event with Eventbrite, their logo adorns the top of your ticketing page.
 It's on the top of nearly every event page and not likely to be removed.

-For those who want to have their own logo be the first logo present on their registration page RegFox is a better alternative.
-We’re not in competition with your Brand.
+We’re not in competition with your brand.
 When you host your event using RegFox, your branding and logo reigns supreme.

 Alongside their logo, the top of your event page contains their own main navigation.
 A typical Eventbrite ticketing page has over a dozen external links not related to your specific event.

 Your event page on Eventbrite can contain links to other events at the bottom of your page.
 Here’s how they sometimes look.